MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 - **Compliance and security**: Helps data handling comply with legal and regulatory requirements and protects sensitive data.

-#### Integrate data transfer and storage within the TDSP
+#### Integrate data transfer and data storage within the TDSP

-Azure has many resources that you can use for data transfer and storage.
+Azure has many resources that you can use for data transfer and data storage.
 The following list provides recommended resources for Azure architectures.

-[Azure data transfer options](/azure/architecture/data-guide/scenarios/data-transfer): Includes various methods and tools for moving data to and from Azure efficiently, which accomodates different data needs and data sizes.
+[Azure data transfer options](/azure/architecture/data-guide/scenarios/data-transfer): Includes various methods and tools for moving data to and from Azure efficiently, which accommodates different data needs and data sizes.

 - [Azure Data Box](/azure/databox/): Transfers large-scale, bulk data to Azure by using a physical device without relying on the internet.
 It securely transfers terabytes of data where network bandwidth is limited.